h3rb/page/README.md

 ---

 Page framework is super easy but has very little docs.
 Just read index.php and dig in from there to see how logins work.
-Signup page is not yet made.
+Signup page is not yet made, but login is available for the default admin account.

+From this point you can do anything.
+Page is specifically good for developing minimal PHP->PDO based web applications.
+All you need to install page is to put it into a folder and double check its .htaccess and one path setting, and you're golden.
+Multiple Page deployments can share the same authentication database.
+Why use some gargantuan framework after all?
+Everything you need is right here to start building collaborative tools for teams, or public webservices like blogs, custom social media sites, whatever!

 Uses: